Victor Amateur Radio Association

 |CRV-46ABP AIRCRAFT RADIO RECEIVER||CRV-23ACR VOLTAGE CONTROL|

 The ARJ set is the matching receiver to the ATJ transmitting set.
-The receiver is tunable to 5 channels in the 300 mc band.
+The receiver is tunable to five channels in the 300 MHz band.
 The set has a self-contained dynamotor and 7” green phosphor CRT.
 Input voltage is 28.6 VDC.
-The components to the set are the CRV-46ACC (BC-1213) receiver, CRV-66ADT (AN-133) antenna, and CRV-60ABK (BC-1214) monitor.
+The components to the set are the CRV-46ACC (BC-1213) receiver, CRV-66ADT (AN-133) antenna, light hood CRV-10175 and CRV-60ABK (BC-1214) monitor.

 The Signal Corps version of the transmitting set is SCR-549-T3, -A. The receiver is the SCR-550-T3, -A.